gohugoio/hugo/CONTRIBUTING.md

 *Note that this repository only contains the actual source code of Hugo.
 For **only** documentation-related pull requests / issues please refer to the [hugoDocs](https://github.com/gohugoio/hugoDocs) repository.*

-*Pull requests that contain changes on the code base **and** related documentation, e.g. for a new feature, shall remain a single, atomic one.*
+*Changes to the codebase **and** related documentation, e.g. for a new feature, should still use a single pull request.*

 ## Table of Contents